60 Seconds of Film that went Viral

 I have, however, had a couple ‘real’ Bigfoot ‘encounters.’
 The most memorable one occurred a few years ago during a visit to Long Beach, Washington.
 Little did I know that day when Bigfoot appeared before me that I would be able to chronicle my own experience with the creature… thankfully I got away despite Mr. Bigfoot’s attempts at capture as shown in this photo…

 The one and only ‘Bigfoot’ link I’m sharing today is about the Patterson-Gimlin film (shown above).
-Thank you Wikipedia for the always exhaustive information on important subjects.
+Thank you Wikipedia for the always exhaustive- and infallible – information on important subjects.